-The Hurricane Island Foundation was incorporated as a non-profit organization in 2009 and is a publicly supported 501[c](3).
+The Hurricane Island Center for Science and Leadership was incorporated as a non-profit organization under the name of The Hurricane Island Foundation in 2009 and is a publicly supported 501[c](3).

 Our mission is to integrate science education, applied research, and leadership development through year-round educational programs and a seasonal, environmentally-sustainable island community.